mmaelzer/file-on-write/README.md

 ### filename {Function(chunk)}
 * default `Date.now()`
-A function used to generate files.
+A function used to generate filenames.
 The data piped into the `file-on-write` stream will be provided as the paramater to the `filename` function.

 ### sync {Boolean}
 * default `false`